About the Protected PCI Procedure

 Patients may be monitored in the intensive care unit (ICU), cardiac care unit (CCU) or a recovery room immediately after their Impella CP supported procedure.
 While there the care team will assess cardiac function and ensure that there are no complications.
 Recovery from Protected PCI can vary depending on the complexity of the procedure and the patient’s underlying condition.

-Possible outcomes of an Impella-supported procedure
+Possible Outcomes of an Impella-Supported Procedure

 • Improved quality of life: reduction in heart failure symptoms3